 GDP Annual Growth Rate in Uruguay averaged 2.49 percent from 1998 until 2020, reaching an all time high of 10.50 percent in the second quarter of 2010 and a record low of -9.30 percent in the third quarter of 2002.
 This page provides the latest reported value for - Uruguay GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Uruguay

 GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Banco Central del Uruguay

-GDP Annual Growth Rate in Uruguay is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Uruguay to stand at 2.00 in 12 months time.
+GDP Annual Growth Rate in Uruguay is expected to be -5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Uruguay to stand at 8.00 in 12 months time.
 In the long-term, the Uruguay

-GDP Annual Growth Rate is projected to trend around 3.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate is projected to trend around 2.70 percent in 2021 and 2.20 percent in 2022, according to our econometric models.